-Draft survey by using Archimedes' principle of buoyancy involves visually reading the draft mark, which is located above the waterline of a large vessel floating on the water, so the accuracy of the draft reading is greatly affected by the working environment, such as the weather and sea condition at the time of work.
-In other words, the waves and swell on the water change depending on the time and place, there is personal variation in visual reading, and the draft mark reading value also differs due to parallax caused by the difference in height between the wharf and the water surface.
-Therefore, the draft mark readings vary depending on the time and place, resulting in a large fluctuation in the draft survey quantity.
+Draft survey based on Archimedes' principle involves visually reading the draft mark, which is located on the waterline of a large vessel floating on the water, so the accuracy of the draft reading is greatly affected by the working environment, such as the weather and sea conditions at the time of work.
+In other words, the wind waves and swell on the water change depending on the time and place, there is individual differences in visual reading, and the draft mark reading value also differs due to parallax caused by the difference in height between the berth and the water surface.
+As a result, the accuracy of the draft readings vary and the range of fluctuation in draft survey quantity increases.

-Currently, the draft survey method used on site is carried out as follows.
+Currently, the reading method of the vessel's draft marks on site is carried out as follows.

-There are a total of 6 draft marks (each on the port side and starboard side of the bow, center and stern) on a vessel.
+There are a total of 6 draft marks (on the port and starboard sides of the bow, center and stern) on a vessel.

 Usually, vessels are berthed at the wharf of shore side, so in that case, for the shore side, we read the three draft marks at the bow, stern and center from the berth.

-On the other hand, for the opposite side of the shore side (hereafter referred to as the sea side), it is common to only read the center draft mark, and then determine the readings of the bow and stern draft marks on the sea side by calculating the left and right inclination value according to each width and adding or deducting the inclination figure to the reading value of shore side.
+On the other hand, for the opposite side of the shore side (hereafter referred to as the sea side), it is common to read only the center draft mark.
+And the readings of the bow and stern draft marks on the sea side are determined by calculating the left and right inclination values according to their respective widths, and adding or subtracting these values from the readings on the shore side.

 And, when it comes to reading the center draft mark on the sea side, one of the following three methods is generally used:

-Either method will result in various fluctuations as mentioned at the beginning of this article when reading the draft marks.
+Either method will result in three fluctuations as mentioned above when reading the draft marks:@ Fluctuations due to wind waves and swell A Fluctuations due to individual differences B Fluctuations due to parallax.
 Unless these fluctuations are corrected, the accuracy of the draft mark reading values cannot be improved.

-The advantage of Draft survey is that it can be calculated the large amount of the cargo in a short time by reading the draft marks of the vessel floating on the water surface, and furthermore is that we can get the high accuracy if the weather and sea conditions are good at that time.
+The advantage of draft survey is that the weight of a large amount of cargo can be calculated in a short time by visually reading the draft marks of a vessel floating on the water, and if the working environment, such as the weather and sea conditions, is good, a high level of accuracy can be obtained.

 Principle of KENDRAFT is very simple.